 Write Out Your Objectives

-Executors are not mind readers.
-However, if you write out a letter of direction to explain what your wishes are, it is easier for the executor to carry things out in a more precise manner.
-That way, she or he can better understand the emotion behind your intentions and enact them in a way that would make you happy.
+Executors are not mind-readers.
+However, if you write out a letter of direction to explain your wishes, it is easier for the executor to carry things out more precisely.
+That way, they can better understand the emotion behind your intentions and enact them in a way that would make you happy.